Jernique27/EE-322---Engineering-Design-VI/README.md

 ## I am in my third year at Stevens Institute of Technology studying electrical engineering.

 **This is my first time creating a GitHub repository.**
-I am excited to learn about Github, Raspberry Pi, and Linux.
+I am excited to learn about GitHub, Raspberry Pi, and Linux.

 ---